lucachr/nitrogen/README.md

 distribute with your Go package.
 Nitrogen leverages on the git and hg versioning systems, so you don't need to distribute the full dependecies tree with your package, the standard gopath mechanism just works well.
-Currenlty, dependency packages with Git and Mercurial version control systems are supported.

 Warning
 --------